Polk County, Tennessee: History

+US-64 through the Ocoee Gorge was built around 1926.
+It was not paved until the 1940s.
 The East Tennessee Power Company, later the Tennessee Electric Power Company (TEPCO), constructed two hydroelectric dams on the Ocoee River, Ocoee Dams 1 and 2, which were completed in 1911 and 1913, respectively.
 TEPCO was later purchased by the Tennessee Valley Authority (TVA), founded in 1933.
 It constructed an additional dam on this river, Ocoee Dam No. 3, completed in 1943, as well as the powerhouse for Apalachia Dam on the Hiwassee River in northern Polk County, which was also completed in 1943.

 In 1973, a large music festival known as the "Midwest Monster Peace Jubilee and Music Festival", commonly known as the "Monster Peace Jubilee", was planned by Indiana-based promoter C.F.
 Manifest Inc. to take place on a 1,300-acre farm north of Benton on Labor Day of that year.
 The farm was owned by the county executive.
 (It has been redeveloped as the Chilhowee Gliderport.)
 Nicknamed "Polkstock" due to its resemblance to 1969's Woodstock in Bethel, New York, the event was expected to attract approximately 500,000 people.
 Locals strongly opposed it, especially members of the religious communities, who believed the festival would bring much of the perceived rock music culture.
 The festival was eventually halted by the state circuit court, on the request of the district attorney, who said that the festival would constitute a public nuisance, due to drug, health, and traffic problems.

 On May 27, 1983, a massive explosion at a secret illegal fireworks factory killed eleven workers.
 The operation, located on a bait farm a few miles south of Benton, was unlicensed.
 It produced M-80 and M-100 fireworks, both illegal, and was the largest illegal fireworks operation in the United States to date.